Skip to main content

 The federal barrier — why most business financing is unavailable

-Cannabis remains a Schedule I controlled substance under the federal Controlled Substances Act regardless of state legalization.
-The practical consequence for business financing is significant: SBA loans are federally backed and explicitly unavailable to businesses that 'derive revenue from cannabis activities.'
-National banks and federally chartered credit unions risk federal sanctions for serving cannabis businesses.
+As of an April 28, 2026 DOJ/DEA order, FDA-approved marijuana drug products and marijuana sold under a qualifying state medical marijuana license moved from Schedule I to Schedule III of the federal Controlled Substances Act — a partial reclassification.
+General adult-use dispensary sales and unlicensed medical-market cannabis remain Schedule I, and a broader rulemaking on rescheduling all marijuana forms is still pending (administrative hearings ran June 29–July 15, 2026; no final decision has been issued).
+For most dispensaries, the practical financing consequence is unchanged: SBA loans are federally backed and explicitly unavailable to businesses that 'derive revenue from cannabis activities' regardless of scheduling tier, and national banks and federally chartered credit unions still risk federal sanctions for serving cannabis businesses.
 This eliminates the vast majority of conventional small business financing options.

 What FinCEN guidance means for cannabis banking